jeydevv/Gorilla-Tag-Custom-Names/README.md

 7) Drag the file you install into this directory
 8) Right click on the file and click "Extract here"
 9) Go into the new folder created called "Gorilla-Tag-Custom-Names-main"
-10) Highlight all the files and drag to the part of the directory thats called "Gorilla Tag"
+10) Highlight all the files and drag to the part of the directory thats called "Gorilla Tag" (seen below)
 ![](https://cdn.discordapp.com/attachments/660972652566937611/814184868677943317/unknown.png)

 ## Custom names: